glue-finance/glue/README.md

 - **IGluedSettings**: is the interface for the GluedSettings contract.
 - **IGluedLoanReceiver**: is the interface for interacting with Glued Loans and Flash Loans from glues.
 - **IGluedHooks**: is the interface that defines callback mechanisms for Sticky Assets to interact with the Glue Protocol.
+- **IStickyAsset.sol**: Extension interface that defines callback mechanisms for Sticky Assets to interact with the Glue Protocol

 ## Deployments: